 THE PIRATE RIDE

 Imagine yourself on an amusement park attraction—a ride such as Disneyland's Pirates of the Caribbean—where you are moving slowly through a landscape of natural-looking machinery.
-Nearly everything you see is fake: the plants, the animals, the pirates and even the ride is nothing more than a contrived landscape and circumstance of amusement.
+Nearly everything you see is fake: the plants, animals, the pirates and even the ride is nothing more than a contrived landscape and circumstance of amusement.
 Now, imagine that there is no contrivance.
 Imagine no plan.
 Imagine no planner.
 Just picture the landscape "alive" with activity and seeming direction and purpose.
 Next, consider that you too are just part of the scenery, just another automaton, simply a cog in the great machinery of this vast, unfolding reality.
 Now, imagine how all the parts of our own reality must interact and work with one another...no "cog" or "gear" truly ever alone in the machinations of the universal "machine"...each acting upon and influencing all the rest...across great expanses of time and distance...from the very moment it all came into existence from a point of outward expanding matter and energy, until the whole "scheme" unwinds into universal heat death a trillion years hence.
-And then ask yourself if your own mind and seeming will can truly hold even the slightest sway way over such a grand, mindless orchestration?
+And then ask yourself if your own mind and seeming will can truly hold even the slightest sway over such a grand, mindless orchestration?
 Ask yourself if your smallest decision could ever be made in absence of a thousand billion tugs and pushes from all reality everywhere?

 Could you truly ever decide anything alone?
-And then when you see that you are just another bit of matter and energy, a chemical unfolding with no ghost in the machine, winding down the indifferent path of entropy; and when you put aside your feign illusion of control, and then sit back into your mind to watch your seemingly willful life unfold as you willlessly will it to go...then, —and maybe only for the briefest of moments—will you truly experience the living knowledge—and utter disconnect—of no free will.
+And then, when you see that you are just another bit of matter and energy, a chemical unfolding with no real ghost in the machine, winding down the indifferent path of entropy; and when you put aside your feign illusion of control, and then sit back into your mind to watch your seemingly willful life unfold as you willlessly will it to go...then, —and maybe only for the briefest of moments—will you truly experience the living knowledge—and utter disconnect—of no free will.

 The illusion of free will

 Could I ever choose differently than I actually do?
 Would I ever make the same decision differently if all other factors were identical?
 I don't think so.
-This is because our choices are not made in a vacuum of circumstance, but are instead decided within a symphony of events, wants, memories, biases and predispositions, which each collectively always weight the scale in some particular direction.
-It's the fact of who we already are, and the circumstances of our lives which gives credit to certain decisions ahead of all others—and these are the decisions which we will always make.
+This is because our choices are not made in a vacuum of circumstance, but are instead decided within a symphony of events, wants, memories, biases, and predispositions, which each collectively always weight the scale in some particular direction.
+It is the fact of who we already are, and the circumstances of our lives which gives credit to certain decisions ahead of all others—and these are the decisions which we will always make.
 And if our mind and reason are not sound, then this unsoundness also biases us towards a particular choice which we would not otherwise make.
 In short, our decisions are made as a consequence of the universe we know and live in and are the natural result our considerations within this setting and circumstance.
-And if the universe were to unwind and wind back in the exact same way then we'd make the same decisions again.
-Our free will is simply an illusion borne of our narrow view of decisions as mere reactions to the simple question at hand - when in fact the larger universe has already made up our minds for us by the fact and nature of its very existence and our particular place and time within it.
+And if the universe were to unwind and wind back in the exact same way then we would make the same decisions again.
+Our free will is simply an illusion borne of our narrow view of decisions as mere reactions to the simple question at hand - when in fact the larger universe has already made up our mind for us by the fact and nature of its very existence and our particular place and time within it.